Water Quality in the State of Pennsylvania

-Pennsylvania is a state located in the Northeastern, Great Lakes, Appalachian, and Mid-Atlantic regions of the United States and it is a state full of rolling hills, rich forests, and millions of acres of farmland.
-Pennsylvania is home to Hershey chocolate and Crayola.
+Pennsylvania is a state located in the Northeastern, Great Lakes, Appalachian, and Mid-Atlantic regions of the United States.
+It is a state full of rolling hills, rich forests, and millions of acres of farmland.
+Pennsylvania is home to Hershey's chocolate and Crayola.

 Water quality in Pennsylvania is overseen by the Department of Environmental Protection (DEP).
 Pennsylvania residents get their drinking water from surface and ground resources.
 About half of Pennsylvania drinking water comes from groundwater, which is supplied through public drinking water systems, however, many families get their drinking water from their private wells.